Keep Your Child Healthy and Active Over Summer Break

 Positive parenting is highly associated with better performance in school along with better behavior and stronger mental health, but mentoring your child through the ins-and-outs of daily learning takes additional knowledge.

-If you would like to be more of a mentor to your child as they progress through school, you may want to consider a tuition-free online school like Connections Academy®.
+If you would like to be more of a mentor to your child as they progress through school, you may want to consider an online public school like Connections Academy®.
 At Connections Academy, you’ll have the opportunity to be your child’s Learning Coach—and you’ll receive plenty of support along the way.

 Being a Learning Coach doesn’t mean you’ll be your child’s teacher.
-Connections Academy has certified teachers who are specially trained in online learning.
-Your role will be that of a mentor and facilitator.
+Connections Academy-supported schools have certified teachers who are specially trained in online learning.
+Your role, instead, will be that of a mentor and facilitator.

 You’ll help your child arrange their day, taking advantage of Connections Academy’s flexible scheduling.
 And you’ll be available to help your child as they learn and grow.
 Who knows your child better than you?
 With the numerous resources that Connections Academy provides Learning Coaches, you can help your child learn in the way that works best for them, all while partnering with teachers and staff to ensure your child builds the future they want for themselves.